aurexiaGit/dev/README.md

 #### Scripts

 It contains every single JavaScript file called by the html files.
-* main.js: main js file used by all the html files to initiate the connection to the Blockchain and other layouts
+* main.js: main js file used by all the html files to initiate the connection to the Blockchain and other layouts.
 * links.js: a js file used by all the html files containing the links between html files
 * users.js: a js file listing all users and their characteristics into a dictionary
 * htmlFile.js: a js file for each html file giving all the necessary interactions